John Vincent Bellezza

 The most comprehensive survey of the Tibetan pantheon of elemental and protective deities remains Nebesky-Wojkowitz 1956.

 The oldest Tibetan textual reference to come to light mentioning shrines is a divination manuscript, Pt 1052.
 This scroll from the Dunhuang collection of the Bibliothèque nationale de France is composed in the Old Tibetan language and probably dates to the late Imperial period.
 Called lha-mkhar (castle of the lha) and gsas mkhar (castle of the gsas), these shrines are named after two important and closely related classes of deities, the lha and gsas.* These spirits have a celestial, ancestral and tutelary identity in Old Tibetan literature of the Early Historic period.
-At least in more recent times a variety of different kinds of deities are enshrined in these types of constructions.
-The unnamed divinities that dwelt in the Pt 1052 examples were harnessed to insure a uniformly dependable prognosis in divination.
+At least in more recent times, a variety of different kinds of deities are enshrined in these types of constructions.
+The unnamed divinities that dwelt in the Pt 1052 examples were harnessed to ensure a uniformly dependable prognosis in divination.

-Gsas-mkhar along with incense braziers (bsangs-khang) were erected near homes, and deer antlers, spears and juniper boughs, etc. were stuck on top of the shrine.
+Gsas-mkhar along with incense braziers (bsangs-khang) were erected near homes, and deer antlers, spears and juniper boughs, etc. were placed on top of the shrine.
 They contain a receptacle (rten-mkhar) for the god of males (pho-lha), warrior god (dgra-lha) or territorial god (yul-lha).
 The gsas-mkhar of powerful families typically acted as the main shrine of the yul-lha of a locale.
 Inside the rten-mkhar is the inner sanctum (nang-rten) of the gsas-mkhar, which encases cloth, seeds, precious objects, armor, weapons, musical instruments, animal teeth and claws, etc. as supports and offerings to the enshrined deity.
 See Tucci 1966, pp. 188, 189.

 The description of the traits and functions of the lha mkhar and gsas mkhar in Pt 1052 match those attached to such shrines today.
 The physical form of the ancient constructions in the text is unknown, but their names and description indicate that they were house-like or castle-like, a characterization still commonly articulated in Tibet.
 These metaphors express the tabernacular qualities of the structures.
 Like those noted in Pt 1052, many active shrines were raised on mountain slopes, passes and summits, acting as abodes for a host of elemental, ancestral and territorial spirits.
 The popular practice of erecting horns of wild ungulates (e.g., wild yak, blue sheep, argali sheep, deer, etc.) on contemporary shrines is also recorded in Pt 1052.
 Moreover, there is a corresponding function of protecting the countryside in both the text and present-day tradition.

-The concerned Pt 1052 passage is illegible in places adding to its abstruseness.* It relates that on a mountain of the lha (lha rǐ), a majestic mountain (lhun po), the lha mkhar is a palace (brang), which seems to have the cylindrical shape of a milk pail (zo zo).
+The concerned Pt 1052 passage is illegible in places, further adding to its abstruseness.* It relates that on a mountain of the lha (lha rǐ), a majestic mountain (lhun po), the lha mkhar is a palace (brang), which seems to have the cylindrical shape of a milk pail (zo zo).
 This is followed by another line of six syllables that appears to indicate that this structure is for summoning (spran = sbran) spirit servants.
-The next line of the text is fragmentary, but refers to the protector (srungs ma) connected to the lha mkhar.
-On the sunny side of a mountain (dags rǐ) and the obscured side (rmun-po) is the gsas mkhar with horns on top (ru dangs rtse).
+The next line of the text is fragmentary but refers to the protector (srungs ma) connected to the lha mkhar.
+On both the sunny side of a mountain (dags rǐ) and the obscured side (rmun-po) is the gsas mkhar with horns on top (ru dangs rtse).
 It is described as the mansion (rmang brang) on a snow mountain.
 The protector of the land (sa srung) connected to this shrine wields thunder (’brug) and lightning (glog).
 The inner sanctum (thugs snying) of the lha mkhar and gsas mkkhar is the support (rten) for the stable basis (gzhung brtan) of this divination (mo), which presages in any situation (ji la btab) a reliable sign (bzang ngo).†

 The first occurrence of lha as well as lhun, khab, dangs (= dang), and rten are designated uncertain readings, while da and bzhu are incomplete syllables in the Romanized Tibetan transcript of the text available to me for consultation.
 See: http://otdo.aa.tufs.ac.jp/archives.cgi?p=Pt_1052